Skip to main content

 If you are going to take supplements, here is a short list that filters out most of the bad ones:

 1. Look for third-party testing.
 The seals to look for are USP, NSF, ConsumerLab, and IFOS (for fish oil).
 These groups test what is in the bottle.
-No seal, no trust.
+Without one of those seals, you are trusting the label alone.

 2. Skip "proprietary blends."
 These are mixes of many ingredients in unknown amounts.
-They hide what is really in the product.
+They hide how much of each one is in the bottle.

 3. Walk away from "boost" and "support" language.
-Real drugs do not need vague verbs.
+A medicine that works does not need vague verbs.

 4. Be careful with social media-only brands.
-If you cannot find the brand at a real store with real customer service, the supply chain is a black box.
+If you cannot find the brand at an established store with reachable customer service, the supply chain is a black box.

-5. Match the supplement to a number, not a feeling.
+5. Match the supplement to a number rather than a feeling.
 If a supplement helps low Vitamin D, your D level should rise.
 If it helps inflammation, hs-CRP should drop.
 If nothing in your labs moves, the supplement is probably not doing much.

 What we do in clinic

 When patients come in with a bag of bottles, we do not roll our eyes.
-We sort the bag.
-We ask three questions about each pill:
+We sort the bag, and we ask 3 questions about each pill:

 1. What problem is this trying to fix?